jadezhouu/brim-legal/privacy-policy.en.md

 Effective Date: 2026-07-05

 This Privacy Policy explains how Brim ("the App") handles information related to you.
-This document is provided by the developer, Yulin Zhou (Jade Zhou).
-This document is not legal advice.
-If possible, it should be reviewed by qualified legal or compliance counsel before release.

 ## 1. Our Core Principles